home-assistant/home-assistant.io/source/getting-started/onboarding.markdown

 ### Step 1

-- Enter the home assistant address in your browser:
+- Enter the Home Assistant address in your browser:
    - Typically, this is `http://homeassistant.local:8123/`.
    - If you are running an older Windows version or have a stricter network configuration, you might need to access Home Assistant at `homeassistant:8123` or `http://X.X.X.X:8123` (replace X.X.X.X with your device’s IP address).